We are worth more

 NYT/CBS News

-Another finding that will bolster the position and arguments of many progressives--as they continue their fight against the Trans-Pacific Partnership agreement and Fast Track authority that would give the Obama administration (and his successor) the ability to rush through the TPP and other corporate-friendly deals like TTIP and TISA in the future--is that basic support for such deals is low.
-Additionally striking is how little Americans feel they know about these deals, a fact that supports the argument made by critics that the mainstream and corporate media have done a terrible job of informing the public about such complex and secretive agreements over the last year or more.
+Another finding that will bolster the position and arguments of many progressives--as they continue their fight against the Trans-Pacific Partnership agreement and Fast Track authority that would give the Obama administration (and his successor) the ability to rush through the TPP and other corporate-friendly deals like TTIP and TISA in the future--is that essential support for such deals is low.
+Additionally striking is how little Americans feel they know about these deals, which supports critics' argument that the mainstream and corporate media have done a terrible job of informing the public about such complex and secretive agreements over the last year or more.

 Our work is licensed under Creative Commons (CC BY-NC-ND 3.0).
 Feel free to republish and share widely.